Pattern day trading rule explained

 Does the pattern day trader rule apply in the UK?

-IG is regulated by the UK’s Financial Conduct Authority (FCA), which means the rule will not apply when opening a position with us.
+We're regulated by the UK's Financial Conduct Authority (FCA), which means the rule won't apply when opening a position with us through a spread betting, CFD trading, or share dealing account, or Smart Portfolios.

 Pattern day trading basics